 One of the biggest doubts among automation professionals is how a language like Python can be effectively integrated into an already established and optimized PLC programming environment.
 The answer to this question lies in the scripting functionality, a feature that operates on a layer above the PLC programming.

-Communication between Python and Altus' PLC can be established through open and widely supported protocols, as MasterTool IEC XE offers compatibility with different protocols, which simplifies and expands the possibilities for integration:
+Communication between Python and Altus' PLC can be established through open and widely supported protocols, as MasterTool offers compatibility with different protocols, which simplifies and expands the possibilities for integration:

 - – Modbus TCP: the MasterTool platform supports the configuration of the Modbus Ethernet protocol, allowing PLC variables to be mapped to Modbus registers.
 A Python script, using the PyModbus library, can act as a client, reading and writing these registers to monitor or interact with the process.